Joan Bright Astley: Early life

 Joan Bright Astley was born in Monte Caseros, Corrientes, Argentina.
 Her father was an English accountant; her mother, a Scottish governess.
-Described as a difficult teenager, she attended a number of schools, learning shorthand and typing and working as a secretary at the British legation in Mexico.
-In the 1930s, she was offered a job, which she declined, in Nazi Germany, teaching English to the family of Rudolf Hess.
+Described as a difficult teenager, she attended a number of schools, including Mrs Hoster's Secretarial College, where she learned shorthand and typing, and went on to working as a secretary at the British legation in Mexico.
+In 1936, she was offered a job, which she declined, in Nazi Germany, teaching English to the family of Rudolf Hess.